Pre-season is a very bizarre period for football fans around the globe.

 For many, it is the only chance they’ll get to see their team play in Europe – albeit, a tour of Austria is relatively difficult to get excited about.
 Fans spend most of their time reading through their club’s fixture list saying ‘who?’.

 Often, fans get excited just at the prospect of playing a team they’ve actually heard of, so when your local League One side gets pitted against the 2018 Europa League finalists, it’s a pretty big deal.
-That’s exactly what happened to the residents of Accrington this week, as Marseille traded the south of France for Salford to play the Lancashire side.
+That’s exactly what happened to the residents of Accrington when Marseille traded the south of France for Salford to play the Lancashire side in July 2019.

 Accrington Stanley 2-1 Marseille – 2019